Good Movement: Ideology

 Before rebranding as Dobry Ruch, Możemy was a classical liberal and pro-European party, "bearing in mind the personal, economic and political freedom of all citizens".
 In their ideological declaration, the party opted for legalising cannabis, civil partnerships, introduction of voluntary medical insurance, separation of church and state, and decentralisation.
 Although it supports NATO and European integration, it opposes a European superstate.
+Economically, it has been described as neoliberal.

 The party lists 'economic and personal freedom' as its flagship demand, arguing that it is necessary for Poland to deregulate its economy and limit bureaucracy to experience economic growth.
 The party's ten-point ideological declaration, presented by the party, refers to "abolishing regulations restricting the free conduct of business, including redundant permits, licences and concessions".
 The party opposes restriction of trade on Sundays, as well as additional sectoral taxes such as a trade tax, a bank tax or a 'sugar' tax", and "ultimately advocate the abolition of income taxes with a corresponding reduction in public spending.
 It also calls for legal recognition of civil partnerships other than marriages, abolition of public media, and defunding religious lessons and chaplaincy activities.

 Other proposals of the party include abolition of PIT and CIT taxes, abolition of the Family 500+ program, replacing Polish universal healthcare system with voluntary health contribution, expansion of renewable and nuclear energy, decentralisation and direct democracy.
 On social issues, Good Movement advocates the legalisation of same-sex civil partnerships and marijuana, as well as the liberalisation of abortion law.

 The party only ruled out cooperation with Law and Justice and declared its preference for the Civic Coalition which it later became a part of.
 The party is however aligned to Confederation Liberty and Independence on economic issues, and the party leader does admit that the movement is close to the party but finds Confederation too controversial, stating: "From an economic angle, I could even agree with the Confederation, but I could not go to the elections with them to later explain the irresponsible statements of MPs Braun and Korwin-Mikke."